kubeshark/docs/src/pages/en/scope.md

 #### Set of Pods Using a Regex:

-You can use a regular expression to indicate several pod names as well as dynamicly changing names.
+You can use a regular expression to indicate several pod names as well as dynamically changing names.

 In the example below using the regex `(catalo*|front-end*)` will catch the following three Pods:
 * catalogue-868cc5ffd6-p9njn